 Reconsideration of Effective Control for Repurchase Agreements.
-In April 2011, the FASB issued ASU 2011-03, "Reconsideration of Effective Control for Repurchase Agreements".
-ASU 2011-03 amends ASC Topic 860, Transfers and Servicing, by removing from the assessment of effective control (1) the criterion requiring the transferor to have the ability to repurchase or redeem the financial assets on substantially the agreed terms, even in the event of default by the transferee, and (2) the collateral maintenance implementation related to that criterion.
-The guidance was effective for the Company beginning in 2012.
-This ASU did not have a material impact on the Company's financial condition.
+In April 2011, the FASB issued Accounting Standards Update (ASU) 2011-03, "Reconsideration of Effective Control for Repurchase Agreements".
+ASU 2011-03 amends Accounting Standards Codification (ASC) Topic 860, Transfers and Servicing, by removing from the assessment of effective control (1) the criterion requiring the transferor to have the ability to repurchase or redeem the financial assets on substantially the agreed terms, even in the event of default by the transferee, and (2) the collateral maintenance implementation related to that criterion.
+Other criteria applicable to the assessment of effective control are not changed.
+Those criteria indicate that the transferor is deemed to have maintained effective control over the financial assets transferred (and thus must account for the transaction as a secured borrowing), for agreements that both entitle and obligate the transferor to repurchase or redeem the financial assets before their maturity if all of the following conditions are met: (1) the financial assets to be repurchased or redeemed are the same or substantially the same as those transferred, (2) the agreement is to repurchase or redeem them before maturity, at a fixed or determinable price, and (3) the agreement is entered into contemporaneously with or in contemplation of, the transfer.
+The guidance became effective for the first interim or annual period beginning on or after December 15, 2011 and did not have a material impact on the Company's financial condition.